coda/packs-sdk/docs/reference/sdk/interfaces/core.FetchRequest.md

 If true, Coda will not apply authentication credentials even if this pack is configured to use authentication.
 This is very rare, but sometimes you may wish to make an unauthenticated supporting request as part of a formula implementation.

 ___

+### forceCache

+• `Optional` **forceCache**: `boolean`

+If true, Coda will cache the request (including POST, PUT, PATCH, and DELETE) and return the same response for subsequent requests.
+This option does *not* need to be specified to cache GET requests.

+This is mainly used for POST requests that do not have side effects, such as querying a GraphQL API.

+___